astronomer/devrel-public-workshops-archive/README.md

 This project is configured to use DuckDB with a local database file stored in `include/astrotrips.duckdb`.
 While this setup is sufficient for this scenario, it has specific limitations:

 - **No concurrent access:** The database cannot be written to by multiple concurrent processes.
 - **No distributed processing:** Because the database is a local file, all Airflow tasks must run on the same node to access it.
-This works reliably with the Astro CLI local environment (which uses the `LocalExecutor` to spawn worker subprocesses within the scheduler container) or a single-worker setup.
-However, it will fail in a distributed environment with multiple distinct worker nodes.

 To run this code in a distributed setup or enable concurrent access, you can easily switch to [MotherDuck](https://motherduck.com), a managed cloud service for DuckDB.